akiradeveloper/sorock/book/src/membership-change.md

 There are two methods to change the cluster membership in Raft: one is by joint concensus algorithm and the another is single-server changes.

-In the initial Raft dissertation in journal, joint consensus algorithm was used to change the membership but later the author found a flaw in joint consensus algorithm, and the lastest dissertation uses single-server changes. lol uses this.
+In the initial Raft research paper, joint consensus algorithm was used to change the membership but later the author found a flaw in joint consensus algorithm, and the lastest dissertation uses single-server changes. lol uses this.

 So what is single-server changes?
-In accordance with the name, this algorithm adds or removes only one server at a time.
+This algorithm adds or removes only one server at a time.

 These operations are represented as special requests (`AddServer` and `RemoveServer`) and it turns into `ClusterConfiguration` command in the log which is then replicated to the cluster as well as normal commands.